rainchen/git-cmd-helpers/README.md

 * `git-functions.sh`: commands wrapping using `function`, support arguments
 * `github-functions.sh`: some shortcuts for accessing github.com
 * `gitlab-functions.sh`: some shortcuts for accessing a gitlab website
+* `bitbucket-functions.sh`: some shortcuts for accessing a bitbucket website

 # Other popular git helpers